StastkaJan/StastkaJan/README.md

 ### Hi there I am Jan Šťástka 👋

-🌐 My technology knowledge ...
+🌐 My technology knowledge:
-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript,
-- Svelte, SvelteKit
+- Svelte, SvelteKit,
-- Vue.js, Nuxt.js
+- Vue.js, Nuxt.js,
-- SQL, PostgreSQL, MySQL, MongoDB
+- SQL, PostgreSQL, MySQL, MongoDB,
-- a little bit of React, Python and Java
+- a little bit of React, Python and Java.

-🔭 I’m currently working on ...
+🔭 I’m currently working on:
-- creating eshop frontend using Vue.js just for fun 😊
+- creating eshop frontend using Vue.js just for fun.

-🌱 I’m currently learning ...
+🌱 I’m currently learning:
-- deepening my knowledge of Vue.js
+- deepening my knowledge of Vue.js.

 <!--
 **StastkaJan/StastkaJan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.